salilab/imp/doc/manual/subtree.md

  - *Important*: be careful not to also push these commits to %IMP.
-You may need to use `git reset HEAD~N` (where `N` is the number of commits you made) to remove them from %IMP.
+You may need to use `git reset HEAD~N` (where `N` is the number of commits you made) to remove them from %IMP (or, if you made both PMI commits and regular %IMP commits, use `git rebase -i` to delete just the PMI commits).
    Use `git subtree pull` (below) to incorporate PMI changes into %IMP.

  - To incorporate changes from the PMI repository into %IMP, use